 Psychological Services Clinic

-The Psychological Services Clinic (PSC) at Montclair State University (MSU) offers an array of affordable psychological services to children, adolescents, adults, and families in northern New Jersey and surrounding areas.
-The PSC operates as the primary training clinic for students in the clinical psychology PhD and master’s programs and school psychology certification program in the Psychology Department at MSU.
-All services are provided under the direct supervision of professionally licensed and/or credentialed doctoral-level psychologists and MSU faculty members.
+The Psychological Services Clinic (PSC) at Montclair State University offers an array of affordable psychological services to children, adolescents, adults, and families in northern New Jersey and surrounding areas.
+The PSC operates as the primary training clinic for students in the clinical psychology PhD and master’s programs and school psychology certification program in the Psychology Department at Montclair State.
+All services are provided under the direct supervision of professionally licensed and/or credentialed doctoral-level psychologists and Montclair State faculty members.

 Individual and Family Therapy

 The PSC offers individual and family psychotherapy, using evidence-based practices to address behavioral and emotional difficulties experienced by children, adolescents, adults, and families.
 Common issues addressed include depression, anxiety, disruptive/oppositional behavior, ADHD, family relationships, adjustment difficulties, trauma, obsessive-compulsive behaviors, and social difficulties.
 Sessions are typically scheduled weekly, and appointments are required.
 Psychotherapy services are provided on a sliding scale basis.